-How to Root Android Devices with Magisk v16.4 – Systemless Root: In this detailed guide, we’ll let you know that how Magisk Universal Systemless Interface to root your Android device.
+How to Root Android Devices with Magisk v16.4 – Systemless Root: In this detailed guide, we’ll let you know how Magisk Universal Systemless Interface to root your Android device.
 The latest Magisk v16.4 Beta has been released with several bug fixes and performance improvements.
 We have recently shared the direct links to download Magisk v16.4 and Magisk Manager 5.7.0 APK with installation instructions.
 After installing Magisk v16.4, you can easily Root Android Devices with Magisk.
 Android users mostly use two methods to root their devices, one by using Chainfire’s SuperSU and the other by flashing Magisk.
-But due to various features and more controls, Magisk has quickly become one of the top choices among Android community.
+But due to various features and more controls, Magisk has quickly become one of the top choices among the Android community.

 Magisk, the ultimate interface to modify the Android software systemless-ly.
 You may know that Magisk also brings many amazing functionalities like hiding root from apps which are not working on rooted Android devices and various Magisk Modules as well.
 Systemless root on Android devices allows SELinux to run securely under-enforcing mode, and allow installation of OTA updates without any issues.
-This is because systemless root doesn’t modify the system files on the device.
-By following the given guide, you can download Magisk v16.4 and root Android devices with latest Magisk 16.4 Update.
+This is because the systemless root doesn’t modify the system files on the device.
+By following the given guide, you can download Magisk v16.4 and root Android devices with the latest Magisk 16.4 Update.
 The detailed instructions in this guide will allow you to Root Android Devices with Magisk.

 The XDA developer topjohnwu developed and released Magisk in 2016 when only the modules were supported.
 And after his efforts and the ability to perform various jobs related to root, now you can consider it as a potential replacement to SuperSU.
 Magisk is getting much popularity globally and widely adopted by the community due to constant updates and support for most Android OS versions.
-The big reason of its popularity, it does not only add third-party features systemless-ly but also to root Android devices.
-Also, Magisk brings some options that enable you to draw various features on your Android device, that the OEM doesn’t allow you to do normally.
+The big reason for its popularity, it does not only add third-party features systemless-ly but also to root Android devices.
+Also, Magisk brings some options that enable you to draw various functions on your Android device, that the OEM doesn’t allow you to do frequently.
 Go ahead and Root Android Devices with Magisk.

 Note: You must have a custom recovery like TWRP installed on your device to be able to flash the Magisk installer zip.